bconti123/bconti123.github.io/_posts/2021-05-03-Cloud-Resume-Challenge.md

 post: Cloud Resume Challenge
 ---

 I am excited to explain the topic!
 I enjoyed my work about the challenge.
 It is very worth trying and great learning.
-I love sharing my fun work experience from <a href="https://cloudresumechallenge.dev/">Forrest Brazeal Cloud Resume Challenge</a>.
+I love to share my experience from <a href="https://cloudresumechallenge.dev/">Forrest Brazeal Cloud Resume Challenge</a>.
 It took me one month around.

 <h3>Certification</h3>
 I passed AWS Certified Cloud Practitioner then AWS Certified Solutions Architect Associate in August 2020.
 My senior class taught me about AWS that is based on AWS Certified Cloud Practitioner and I finished the AWS project with the team in senior design class for fall semester 2019 and spring semester 2020.
 After I graduated on May 2020 with a Bachelor of Science degree in Computer Information Technology, I continue to study cloud computing because it became my passion, then I restudied AWS Certified Cloud Practioner from any online sources like Udemy, Digital Cloud Training, and others.
 I didn't know that Cloud Resume Challenge helps me to earn good hands-on experience.